Should backpackers be wary of ramen noodles?

 Saturated Fat

 Palm oil, a saturated fat, is the primary source of fat used to flash fry the noodles, extending their shelf life.
-Palm oil, however, does not behave like a typical saturated fat because it’s comprised of 50% unsaturated fats, healthy fats.
-Therefore, researchers have had difficulty determining if palm oil truly puts consumers at risk of increased cardiovascular disease.
+Palm oil, however, does not behave like a typical saturated fat because it comprises 50% unsaturated fats, healthy fats.
+Therefore, researchers have had difficulty determining if palm oil puts consumers at risk of increased cardiovascular disease.

 One research study in Korea determined that women who consume more than 2 servings of instant ramen noodles daily are at increased risk of heart disease.

-If you believe in protecting our environment, the use of palm oil might be concerning for completely different reasons.
+If you believe in protecting our environment, using palm oil might be concerning for different reasons.
 Deforestation is a topic for another day.

 Sodium